Safety in our schools

 Hold weekly safety committee meetings with the principal, and use the agreed checklist to flag issues that need to be resolved.

 Consider reaching out to LSC members and attending LSC meetings to report on safety issues to keep all members of the school community informed about and engaged with the implementation of safety measures.

 Submitting an incident report

 If the principal is unwilling or unable to resolve issues flagged by the safety committee, then the safety committee should file an incident report using this form.
-Before you do, make sure you have attempted to resolve the issue through the Safety Committee.
-Many problems, such as ordering needed supplies, masking enforcement etc., can and should be resolved by the committee.
+Before you do, make sure you have attempted to resolve the issue at the school level first.
+Many problems, such as ordering needed supplies, masking enforcement, etc., can and should be resolved by the committee in collaboration with the principal.
 Filing an incident report, which escalates the issue to the district-wide safety committee, should be pursued only if the building-level safety committee is unable to resolve the problem.
 Depending on the issue, you may also want to file a grievance, work with the LSC, talk to parents, organize an action, etc.